AlexanderDaniel/parser-combinators/README.md

 NoBacktrackingExprEvaluator uses the non-back-tracking sequential composition operator `~!` instead of the standard sequential composition `~`.

+IntoExperiment uses the `into` combinator which can also be written as `>>` to parse a list which is prefixed with the number of expected elements.

 Resources
 =========
 * [Parsers Scaladoc](http://www.scala-lang.org/api/current/index.html#scala.util.parsing.combinator.Parsers)